Mathfig/LearningThings/README.md

 ## NC PACE Infographic

 I produced an infographic for the organization NC PACE.
-Something pretty as opposed to the super quantitative stuff from before.
+Gotta take care of the emeritus professors somehow.
 Here's their website:

 * [NC PACE](http://ncpace.org/)